UNOWEN-OwO/MHW-ConsolePlugin-ClientHelper/README.md

 The console takes what ever you input in MHW:I's chat bar that start with char '/'.

-Following the order of `/PLUGINNAME COMMANDS` the plugin broadcast `PLUGINNAME COMMANDS` as string to any plugin that connected with.
+Following the order of `/PLUGIN_KEY COMMANDS` the plugin broadcast `PLUGIN_KEY COMMANDS` as string to any plugin that connected with.

 The `PLUGINNAM` don't have to be its actual name, its just a identifier as long as your plugin command don't conflict with others.

-`/PLUGINNAME help ` is a reserved command for plugin read the description file of the plugin.
+`/PLUGIN_KEY help ` is a reserved command for plugin read the description file of the plugin.

 It takes any string that start with `help` that can branch to other descriptions.